monsoonmaelstrom/book2/book2.md

 “Yeah, me too.
 But not worried, so much as filled with dread,” I admit, as I turn to face him.

-“Is that what’s going on with you?” he asks, as he pushes my hair back from where it’s fallen onto my face, letting his fingers skim across my cheek.
+“Is that what’s going on with you?” he asks, as he pushes my hair back from where it’s fallen into my face, letting his fingers skim across my cheek.

 “Yes.
 No. I don’t know,” I sigh, and say again, “I don’t know.
 The dread it’s bigger than that.
 It’s all this stuff with my mother and what she’s teaching everyone.”

 “What do you mean?”

 “I don’t know.
-I can’t even really explain it to myself,” I admit.
+I can’t even really explain it to myself.
+Or I don’t want to.
+I don’t know,” I admit, repeating myself, because it’s the only thing I’m really sure of.

 “Okay.”